Generated client

 // use generated client to execute the action on the client-side

-const allUsers = await client.api.queries.listUsers()
+const allUsers = await keel.api.queries.listUsers()

 // log response from API to console